mys-lang/mys/README.rst

    +-- ValueError
    +-- FileNotFoundError

-Functions and methods must declare which exceptions they may raise.
+Functions and methods must declare which errors they may raise.

 .. code-block:: python